ivnc/INovegil-Comparator/source/web/readme.txt

 You only have to build a form with the get method, with two fields named 'string1' and 'string2'.
 The type is indifferent, it could be hidden if you can.
+See https://github.com/ivnc/INovegil-Comparator/wiki/Web-Integration for more information about Web Integration of the Comparator